-(b) Debenture investment
+(b) Debenture investments

-As of December 31, 2023, the debenture investment consists of a \$1,525,000 (2022 - \$1,525,000) investment in an unsecured debenture.
-On May 31, 2022, the Trust invested an additional \$525,000 in the debenture investment.
+As of December 31, 2024, the debenture investments consist of a \$1,525,000 (2023 - \$1,525,000) investment in unsecured debentures.
 The borrower is an entity that is affiliated with, though not controlled by, an affiliated entity of the Trustees.
 These funds, along with proceeds from bank debt and additional debentures issued by the Colorado-based borrower were used to purchase four development properties located in Denver, CO, USA.
 The borrower intends to purchase and develop the four properties into mixed-use developments.
-The debenture earns interest of 8% per annum, paid quarterly, and matures November 27, 2024 or earlier at the borrower's sole discretion without penalty.
+The debentures earn interest of 8% per annum, paid quarterly, and mature November 27, 2025 or earlier at the borrower's sole discretion without penalty.